December 15, 2025 Update: Bill 9 Passed its second reading, please read the details here.

 Our Take

-While the TIG’s recommendations provide a potential path forward, this proposal is far from final.
+While Maui Bill 9 TIG recommendations provide a potential path forward, this proposal is far from final; it’s a 64% reduction from the roughly 7,000 units originally targeted by Bill 9.
 Many apartment-zoned complexes were not included in Exhibit 2, meaning their ability to continue short-term rental use remains uncertain.

 According to the report, owners of properties not listed can still apply individually for land-use designation changes if they wish to maintain transient vacation rental (TVR) operations.
 That process, however, will likely involve additional applications, legal review, and County hearings meaning there’s still an uphill legal and procedural road ahead.